simondlevy/LSM6DSM/README.md

-This repository contains Arduino, Raspberry Pi (WiringPi), and Linux i2cdev libraries and examples for working with the Invensense LSM6DSM Intertial Measurement Unit.
+This repository contains Arduino, Raspberry Pi (WiringPi), and Linux i2cdev libraries and examples for working with the STMicroelectronics LSM6DSM Intertial Measurement Unit.
 The class library and examples were adapted from Kris Winer's [repository](https://github.com/kriswiner/LSM6DSM_LIS2MDL_LPS22HB).